skj84/bveeta-R007/Source_code/README.md

 Step 7:
 Please sudo chmod +x for nodes that are not runnning

+Step 8:
+sudo chmod 777 /dev/ttyUSB0
+sudo chmod 777 /dev/ttyUSB1
+if SDD cannot connect, unplug lidar and SDD together and plug in lidar first then followed by SDD

 if map appear then everything in your setup is done correctly.
 Otherwise, please refer to the hardcopy handout given with the bveeta mini kit.